Upper Po Plain, Italy

 Downstream the town of Casale Monferrato the River Po is enlarged by the waters of the Rivers Sesia and Tanaro and it acquires the morphology typical of large lowland rivers, shaping large gravel beds, islands and lateral wetlands.

-If you live/work in this region would like further information about how to take part in the project please contact Gian Luigi Rossi at the Italian National Agency for New Technologies, Energy and Sustainable Economic Development via email: firstname.lastname@example.org
+If you are interested in the pdf version of all maps of green infrastructure which are linked above feel free to contact Gian Luigi Rossi from the Italian National Agency for New Technologies, Energy and Sustainable Economic Development (ENEA) in Saluggia/Italy.